 Need a report that reflects how COVID-19 has impacted this market and its growth?

-Increasing adoption of BYOD Policy is driving the market.
-The growing trends of the mobile workforce and digital workplace have been driving the market’s growth positively.
+The increasing adoption of the BYOD policy is driving the market.
+The growing trends of the mobile workforce and digital workplace have been driving the market's growth positively.
 File sharing and synchronization tools have become an essential productivity-enabling resource for increasingly mobile information workers, driven by the BYOD policy.
 According to Cisco, BYOD-favoring companies annually save USD 350 per employee.
-Also, a survey conducted by IBM India among CIOs, CMOs, CTOs, and other decision-makers across various verticals indicated that about 57% of enterprises had been planning to invest in BYOD and mobile technology for their companies, while 67.4% expressed personal interest in owning this technology.
+Also, a survey conducted by IBM India among CIOs, CMOs, CTOs, and other decision-makers across various verticals indicated that about 57% of enterprises had been planning to invest in BYOD and mobile technology for their companies.
+In comparison, 67.4% expressed personal interest in owning this technology.

 Further, the outbreak of the COVID-19 pandemic virus across the world is anticipated to augment the demand for enterprise file synchronization and sharing, especially among the IT and telecom sectors, due to the feasibility of employees' work from home.
 This has significantly driven the demand for solutions offering safer enterprise file access, synchronization, and sharing.
 As a result of the WFH onslaught, IGEL has been witnessing stepped-up sales, providing tens of thousands of seats in the past several weeks for IGEL's Linux OS connected to VMware, Citrix Systems, Microsoft, and Amazon, along with unprecedented demand for its UD Pocket offering.
 Also, according to IGEL, Europe has been witnessing the cultural shock of moving to WFH more than the United States because six out of 10 people in Europe have never worked from home.